Defining the art of cinematography

 Be an advisor to the director.

-Your job is to capture the director’s vision and make it a reality.
+Cinematography means capturing the director’s vision and make it a reality.
 However, the director is just as much a human as everyone else.
 There might be great ideas out there that the director has not thought of.
 A good cinematographer needs to fill in that potential gap with new ideas and concepts to help take the movie to the next level.
-Cinematography techniques

 Now, that you got a better understanding of what cinematography is and the responsibilities and duties of a cinematographer, we can move more into cinematography specific lingo.